-Adrien Detges is a project manager at adelphi.
+Adrien Detges is a Senior Advisor at adelphi.
 His research and consulting work focus on climate change and resource governance, and their relevance to foreign, security and development policy.

 Adrien has planned and managed research and consulting projects for national and international clients, including assessments of climate and security risks in different parts of the world, and evaluations of preventive measures.
 He is responsible for the development of online interactive tools and data-driven solutions for researchers, development practitioners and policymakers.